Latent-space disentanglement with untrained generator networks for the isolation of different motion types in video data: Numerical Experiments

-This paper presents a new method for motion separation based on the joint optimization of an untrained generator network over both the network parameters and the latent codes.
-Assuming one-dimensional information on all but one of the motions is known, motion separation is achieved through latent space disentanglement.
-Feasibility of this method was shown for separating respiratory and cardiac motion in dynamic MRI, but the proposed method is general and can conceptually be used in many applications, e.g., in bio-medical imaging, bio-mechanics or physics.
+\paragraph{Conclusions and outlook} This paper introduces a new method for motion isolation based on the joint optimization of an untrained generator network over both the network parameters and the latent codes.
+Assuming one-dimensional information on all but one of the motions is known, motion isolation is achieved through latent space disentanglement.
+Feasibility of this method was shown for isolating respiratory and cardiac motion in dynamic MR images, but the proposed method is general and can conceptually be used in many applications, e.g., in bio-medical imaging, biology, bio-mechanics or physics.

-A limitation of the method, resulting from non-convexity of the underlying minimization problem, is its dependence on initializations.
-While in the examples considered in this paper, robustness w.r.t. initializations was achieved via restarting strategies paired with appropriately decaying learning rates, more advanced solution strategies will be necessary to achieve an out-of-the-box applicability of the method in different application scenarios, in particular when the given image data is observed only indirectly via a measurement operator.
+A limitation of the method, resulting from non-convexity, is its dependence on initializations, which is counteracted here via loss-based restarting strategies.
+Further, no explicit motion information is made available by our methods.
+While this might be considered as limitation, it also comes with the advantage that no explicit modeling of the underlying motion types is necessary.
 Our work shows a great potential of latent space disentanglement on untrained generators for video data.
 It opens the door to more advanced disentanglement schemes (e.g., based on modifications of the loss function or additional constraints on the latent space variables).
 Moreover, we expect the proposed method to be very well suited as image prior for dynamic inverse problems (e.g., in tomography, super-resolution) where the reconstructed solution displays different kinds of independent motion.